kottans/mock-repo/README.md

+Hello!
+I'm Olga.
+Github is a new theme for me.
+I hope to be able to solve the tasks in this level and move on to the next one!
+I wish you all a good day, success in your studies, thank you Kottans!

 <h2 align="center">Hi everyone!
 My name is Rostyslav</h2>
 Glad to join this group.
 I wish you all the fulfillment of your desires and dreams.
 This is my repository(https://github.com/Ros1989/kottans-frontend).
 Subscribe to my GitHub https://github.com/Ros1989